Azad-mosarof/E_SHOP/README.md

 - Order management for sellers

 ## Usage
-This is an startup project and development is still going on.
-Code for this app is not available publically.
-But you can use the app by downloading the apk file of this app.

 To use the app, follow these steps:

 - Register a new user account or log in to an existing account.